-- inform you of their policies on delays, cancellations, denied boarding, lost or damaged baggage and the seating of children in a simple, clear way,
+- inform you in a simple, clear way of their policies on delays, cancellations, denied boarding, lost or damaged baggage, and the seating of children

-- inform you about your rights and the remedies available,
+- inform you about your rights and available remedies

-- provide the reason for a flight disruption,
+- give the reason for a flight disruption

-- make sure that communication is accessible to persons with disabilities.
+- make sure communication is accessible to persons with disabilities

 – Tina, Burnaby